harmony-one/h/progress/yuriy-menkov.md

+2025-07-31 Thu: Explored the possibility of modifying the voting strategy at the contract level to replicate the original Harmony voting behavior — specifically, allowing for a stake check on validators at the end of the voting period.
+(This enabled users to re-delegate their stake during the two-week voting window to validators whose views aligned with their own).
+Continuing to work on custom execution strategy.

 2025-07-30 Wed: Adding new filters to the Aerodrome Monitoring Service API: classic pagination and date/epoch filters for positions and events api's.
 New parameters have also been added to the pool hours data.

 2025-07-29 Tue: Fixed a data indexing bug for proposals in the Harmony Snapshot X indexer.
 Continuing work on a custom execution strategy to finalize voting upon reaching quorum.